-In the state of Florida, the number of employment opportunities for HVAC technicians and installers is expected to increase significantly over the next decade.
-Between 2022 and 2030, the number of employment opportunities in the HVAC field are expected to increase 9.3%.
+In the state of Florida, the number of employment opportunities for HVAC technicians and installers is expected to grow rapidly over the next decade.
+Between 2022 and 2032, the number of employment opportunities in the HVAC field are expected to increase 5 - 8%, statewide.

-Electrical Apprenticeship

-Program number: I46032RA/B

-Program Length: 8,576 Hours / 4 Years
+Electrical Apprenticeship Program Number: I46032RA/B Program Length: 8,576 Hours / 4 Years